 The authors would like to thank the South-West London (UK) general practices, their practice nurses who supported the PACE-UP trial, all the patients from these practices who participated, and the Trial Steering Committee.
 Disclaimer: the views and opinions expressed therein are those of the authors and do not necessarily reflect those of the Health Technology Assessment (HTA) programme, National Institute for Health Research (NIHR) National Health Service, or the Department of Health.
+The authors would like to thank the two anonymous reviewers whose comments improved the clarity of the manuscript.

-Declaration of Conflicting Interests
+Declaration of conflicting interests